-When you break the home moves information down you can see how this number varies massively across the different sectors.
+The data also shows how this number varies massively across different sectors.
 Outright owners have been in their home for 24 years on average.
 Homeowners with a mortgage have been in their home for ten years.
 And private renters just four years.

 Who is moving, and why?